 - Change the administrator account name.
-Hackers trying to access administrative levels of a PC will try to do so by logging in as the local administrator.
+Hackers trying to access the administrative levels of a PC will try to do so by logging in as the local administrator.
 To make this harder for them to do, you can use Group Policy to change the administrator account name.
 This way, infiltrators won't be able to log in without knowing this information first.

-Group Policy is easier to figure out than PowerShell, but is equally as effective.
+Group Policy is easier to figure out than PowerShell but is equally as effective.
 Because of this, administrators should have a good understanding of the best practices and recommended settings changes.

-WSUS, or Windows Server Update Services, is a service and software package designed to make update and patch distribution more manageable for administrators.
+WSUS, or Windows Server Update Services, is a service and software package designed to make updates and patch distribution more manageable for administrators.
 Here is an overview of what WSUS is and some best practices for WSUS management.